cypherlux/mega-nomz/README.md

 - general type of meal (bowl, stirfry, pasta, smoothie)
 - meal type (breakfast, lunch/dinner, snack, dessert)
 - meal prepable (True or False probably, i.e. can I make this ahead of time and freeze it?)

+## Outline

+### What this project is about:

+This project will be a recipe database where I can make various types of search queries to sort through the database.

+#### Header:

+- Hero Image w/
+  - Title
+  - tagline
+  - "Search" button that just skips lower on page or to another page?

+#### Main content:

+- left menu
+  - will have all the search categories separated out (radio), not drop downs
+  - ingredients will be the top one
+    - is a typing search box
+    - once selected, the ingredient will be generated with an X next to it (to delete it)
+- recipe cards
+  - grid style, responsive
+  - photo
+  - recipe main
+  - short blurb "easy salad that's great for putting in jars for camping" or "my go-to berry smoothie bowl with loads of toppings"